JesseDiGiacomo/EEG_Stats/README.md

 4 - Open the file using Google Colaboratory.
 To do this, go to your Google Drive, right-click on the file "EEG_Stats.ipynb" and select open with Google Colaboratory.
 If Google Colaboratory isn't available, click Connect more apps and follow Google's instructions.
 You can also access Google Colaboratory directly from the URL: https://colab.research.google.com/

 5 - If you use this script, don't forget to give credit to the Laboratory for its work.

+===//===

 PT-BR:

-Script em Python para executar a parte da estatística do Laboratório de Mapeamento Cerebral e Integração Sensoriomotora da EEFD / UFRJ
+Script em Python para executar a parte da estatística da metodologia do Laboratório de Mapeamento Cerebral e Integração Sensoriomotora da EEFD / UFRJ.

 Para utilizar este script certifique-se de ter executado as seguinte etapas: